 But it still needs to be easy enough that people will remember it and be able to tell their friends about you.
 To practice, say the name out loud and to friends and family.
 What do they think about it?
 What emotions does it bring up for them?
 They might not be your ideal reader, but they can still give you a good outsider’s perspective either way.

-Finally, if you’re still struggling to come up with a novel name for your blog, try one of these domain name generators that can help come up with some more creative ideas today.
+Finally, if you’re still struggling to come up with a novel name for your blog, try out Smart WP’s domain name generator or one of these alternatives that can help come up with some more creative ideas today.